 The right accounting software can help

 A proper evaluation of your business can only take place if you have the means to access all the facts and figures with the tools to analyse them.
-With award-winning financial management software like AccountsIQ you can access instant, customised reports on all areas of business performance and you can gain incredible efficiencies from our automated consolidation software and the software AccountsIQ is integrated with such as OCR technology to read data from supplier invoices and our integration with Salesforce CRM.
+With award-winning financial management software like AccountsIQ you can access instant, customised reports on all areas of business performance and you can gain incredible efficiencies from our financial consolidation software and the software AccountsIQ is integrated with, such as OCR technology to read data from supplier invoices, (Lightyear, Kefron AP, AutoEntry and iCompleat to name a few), payroll software such as BrightPay and our integration with Salesforce CRM.

-AccountsIQ is suitable for both medium-sized businesses and smaller businesses with big growth plans.
-In particular, AccountsIQ is an affordable accounting solution that can grow with the business, as StitcherAds discovered:
+AccountsIQ is suitable for both small, fast-growing and medium-sized businesses and it is an affordable accounting solution that can scale with your business, as StitcherAds discovered:

 Contact us on+44 203 598 7350 or request a quote today.

 View core features of our award-winning cloud-based accounting software.